opendaylight/netconf/docs/user-guide.rst

 Also, for testing purposes, there is simple Java application named WebSocketClient.
 The application is placed in the */restconf/websocket-client* project.
-It accepts a WebSocket URI as and input parameter.
+It accepts a WebSocket URI as an input parameter.
 After starting the utility (WebSocketClient class directly in Eclipse/InteliJ Idea) received notifications should be displayed in console.